RamseyK/git-stats-standalone/README.md

 ### PR merge detection

-The PR Merges dimension counts merges into `primary_branch` using three strategies: true merge commits (two or more parents), heuristic detection of squash/rebase merges by commit subject, and a committer-differs check that catches squash merges whose messages were edited before landing — see [Merge heuristics](#merge-heuristics) for the built-in patterns and how to configure them.
+The PR Merges dimension counts merges into `primary_branch` using two strategies: true merge commits (two or more parents) and heuristic detection of squash/rebase merges by commit subject — see [Merge heuristics](#merge-heuristics) for the built-in patterns and how to configure them.

 The committer (`git log %cn/%ce`) receives credit — the author of the merged branch does not.
 Credit accumulates across all repositories (main and support repos).